KingYam/d8-react-sample/README.md

 To run project locally:

-1. Start Drupal environment
+1. Navigate to the `d8-sample` folder and start Drupal vm environment

    `fin vm start`

-2. Start React environment
+2. Navigate to the `d8-sample-react` folder and start React environment

    `yarn start`